Statesville Fire Department hazmat team recognized

 Members of the Statesville Fire Department (SFD) Hazardous Materials Response Team competed in the North Carolina Association of Hazardous Materials Responders (NCAHMR) Hazmat Challenge in August.

 Coached by Asst.
-Chief Kyle Bell, team members Captain Eddy Harpe, Captain Matt Thompson, Captain Danny Fisher and Firefighter Travis Akins took first place in the competition against eight other teams.
+Chief Kyle Bell, team members Capt.
+Eddy Harpe, Capt.
+Matt Thompson, Capt.
+Danny Fisher and Firefighter Travis Akins took first place in the competition against eight other teams.

 The first portion of the competition included hands-on practical knowledge and skills in which the teams had to secure four leaks on four separate leak props.
 The props are designed to simulate leaking vessels such as railroad tank cars, highway tankers, and other hazardous materials storage containers and piping.